Part 3 - Professional Services

 Laboratory staffing must be given a high priority to ensure high standards and accurate laboratory results and that accreditation requirements by HCFA, JCAH , and CAP are met, Depending upon the size of the laboratory, a combination of technologists and technicians may be used.
 The ratio of technologists and technicians must be adequate to ensure the technician is working under direct supervision of a technologist.

 The GS 644 standards for medical technologists specify the minimum qualifications for medical technologists.
 Technologist positions must be filled with personnel who meet these standards.

 The GS 645 standards for medical technicians specify the minimum qualifications for medical technicians.
 Personnel must meet these standards to qualify at the technician level.

 - Joint Commission on Accreditation of Hospitals (JCAH)

 There shall be sufficient qualified personnel with documented training and experience to supervise and conduct the work of the laboratory.
-JCAH requires that personnel working alone, or on call back must meet the technologies standards and/or be supervised by a Medical Technologist.
+JCAH requires that personnel working alone, or on call back must meet the technologists standards and/or be supervised by a Medical Technologist.

 - The College of American Pathologists (CAP)

 For accreditation, CAP requires the medical technologist to meet the supervisor qualifications to be supervisor of the laboratory.
-All work performed in the laboratory must be reviewed and signed by the supervisor before the reports go out from the “laboratory Work done by a laboratorian on call must be reviewed and signed the next workday by the supervisor.
+All work performed in the laboratory must be reviewed and signed by the supervisor before the reports go out from the laboratory.
+Work done by a laboratorian on call must be reviewed and signed the next workday by the supervisor.